Malaysia Airlines Flight 370: Compensation for passengers' next of kin

-Lack of evidence in determining the cause of Flight 370's disappearance, as well as the absence of any physical confirmation that the airplane crashed, raises many issues regarding responsibility for the accident and the payments made by insurance agencies.
+Lack of evidence in determining the cause of Flight 370's disappearance, as well as the absence of any physical confirmation that the aircraft crashed, raises many issues regarding responsibility for the accident and the payments made by insurance agencies.
 Under the Montreal Convention, it is the carrier's responsibility to prove lack of fault in an accident and each passenger's next of kin are automatically entitled, regardless of fault, to a payment of approximately US$175,000 (Note: The exact amount of this compensation is 113,100 special drawing rights.
 Using the official exchange rates on 16 July 2014, this is worth approximately: RM557,000; ¥1,073,000; US$174,000; €129,000; or £102,000.) from the airline's insurance company—amounting to a total of almost US$40 million for the 227 passengers on board.

 Malaysia Airlines was also vulnerable to civil action from passengers' families.
 Compensation awarded during civil cases (or settlements reached out of court) was likely to vary widely among passengers, based on the country where the proceedings were to take place.
 An American court could be expected to award upwards of US$8–10 million, while Chinese courts would be likely to award a small fraction of that amount.
 Despite the announcement that the flight ended in the southern Indian Ocean, it was not until 29 January 2015 that the Malaysian government officially declared Flight 370 an accident with no survivors, a move that would allow compensation claims to be made.
 The first civil case relating to the disappearance was filed in October 2014—even before Flight 370 had been declared an accident—on behalf of two Malaysian boys whose father was a passenger; (Note: In March 2014, a petition for discovery was filed in a US court by a law firm, not representing relatives of families, against Boeing and Malaysia Airlines.
 It sought to obtain the names of manufacturers of aircraft parts along with maintenance records.
 It was reported in the media as a lawsuit or that Malaysia Airlines was being sued.) they were claiming for negligence in failing to contact the aircraft soon after it was lost and for breach of contract for failing to bring the passenger to his destination.
 Additional civil proceedings against Malaysia Airlines were filed in China and Malaysia.

 Soon after the disappearance of Flight 370, Malaysia Airlines offered ex gratia condolence payments to families of the passengers.
 In China, the families were offered ¥31,000 (approx. US$5,000) "comfort money", but some rejected the offer.
 It was also reported that Malaysian relatives received only $2,000.
 In June 2014, Malaysia's deputy Foreign Minister Hamzah Zainuddin said that families of seven passengers received $50,000 advance compensation from Malaysia Airlines, but that full payout would come after the aircraft was found, or officially declared lost (which later occurred in January 2015).